caituo27/caituo27.github.io/_posts/2024/06/2024-06-28-angular-cdk-tutorial-automatically-resizing-textareas.md

 </section>
 ```

-Now, this may vary some in different browsers, but here in Chrome, the default height for a textarea is two rows.
-So, if we type in this textarea, then hit return to go to a new line, we can see that it fits two rows of text.
+Now, this may vary some in different browsers, but here in Chrome, the default height for a textarea will show two rows of text.
+So, if we type in this textarea, then hit return to go to a new line, we can see that it fits two rows of text perfectly.
 Then if we hit return again and add another line, we get a scrollbar.

 <div>
 <img src="{{ '/assets/img/content/uploads/2024/06-28/demo-2.gif' | relative_url }}" alt="Example of a standard textarea not automatically resizing when adding and removing content" width="710" height="922" style="width: 100%; height: auto;">
 </div>

-Of course, this is what we want to change.
-To do this, let’s add the [cdkTextareaAutosize](https://material.angular.io/cdk/text-field/api#CdkTextareaAutosize) directive.
+And this is what we want to change.
+To do this, we'll add the [cdkTextareaAutosize](https://material.angular.io/cdk/text-field/api#CdkTextareaAutosize) directive.
 But first, we need to import this module in our description form component.

 #### desription-form.component.ts
 ```typescript